d33pster/wrapper-bar/README.md

       ```python
       # pythoncodes and dependencies can have any python code except
-      # return, print or yield statements.
+      # return, print or yield statements as they will interfere with
+      # the progress bar.

       # let us take this as an example:
       >>> pythoncodes = ["""a = b+c""", """b=c+d"""]